MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/activity-reports/resolve-site-urls.md

 Download the site details report on the two report pages and put the CSV report files under a local folder.

-Before downloading the reports, turn off the privacy setting.
-For details, see [Microsoft 365 admin center activity reports - Microsoft 365 admin \| Microsoft Learn](activity-reports.md)
+Before downloading the reports, make sure to turn off the privacy setting for user details.
+For details, see [Microsoft 365 admin center activity reports](activity-reports.md).

 For SharePoint site usage, go to the [SharePoint site usage page in the Microsoft 365 admin center](https://admin.microsoft.com/AdminPortal/Home#/reportsUsage/SharePointSiteUsageV1).